CLFlix/MinecraftMods/Shaders/shaders.md

 ### Step 2: Shaders folder

-Go into the "shaderpacks" folder and paste the folders in there. **DO NOT UNZIP THEM**
+Go into the "shaderpacks" folder and paste the folders in there. **Shaderpacks should not be unzipped.**